ltribolet/Balthazar/readme.md

     $ npm install
     $ bower install

-Finally to get the assets populated
+Finally to get the assets populated :

     $ gulp

-or
+Or if you want to work on it and have your modifications in the assets being updated :

     $ gulp watch